sleetynine018/Bug-bounty-enumeration/README.md

 Simple script to enumerate a target that can be useful for bug bounties

-# How to run
+# How to install
-To run this you got to make sure you have some tools
+To install this script all you have to do is run install.sh to install the following tools:

 * nmap
 * dir scanner (still being implemented)